Medically Reviewed by Dr. Mohammed Saeed, MD.

 - Memories and the associated sensory cues.

-How can the recovering addict handle or avoid triggers?
+How can a recovering addict handle or avoid triggers?

 Through counseling and education, recovering addicts acquire tools and techniques to help them stay clean and sober when confronted with a trigger.
 These tools and techniques may include: